Skip to main content

 • Download kubeconfig — You can download the cluster kubeconfig file from the cluster menu.
 Use this file to access the cluster from your local machine or external tools (e.g., kubectl, IDEs, or CI/CD pipelines) by setting KUBECONFIG or merging the file into your default kubeconfig.

-• Kubectl Terminal — The Kubectl Terminal feature in Bridge lets you interact directly with the Kubernetes cluster from the Bridge UI.
+• Kubectl Terminal — The Kubectl Terminal feature in Bridge lets you interact directly with the Kubernetes cluster from Bridge UI.
 You do not need to log in to the cluster separately from an external terminal.
 With this feature you can:

 • Run kubectl commands directly from the UI